About Us

 In-house Capabilities

-The Group handles catalyst design, equipment design, and process development in-house.
-Our R&D and pilot plant enable scale-up from laboratory to commercial manufacture while ensuring quality through GC, HPLC, TLC and Karl-Fischer analysis.
+Both sites handle catalyst design, equipment design, and process development in-house.
+Our R&D and pilot plants enable seamless scale-up while ensuring quality through GC, HPLC, and Karl-Fischer analysis.

 Our Journey